bogen85/vlang-fpc-backend-documentation/data-type-mappings.md

 When returned or needed to be memory managed, will be wrapped in a smart pointer type record.

-Implemenation details to be worked out on the smart pointer wrapping.
+Implementation details to be worked out on the smart pointer wrapping.